Native American Facts For Kids was written for young people learning about the Lumbees for school or home-schooling reports. We encourage students

 The Only Land I Know, written by a Lumbee author.

-You can also browse through our recommendations of American Indian books in general.
+You can also browse through our reading list of recommended

 How do I cite your website in my bibliography?

 You will need to ask your teacher for the format he or she wants you to use.
-Our names are Laura Redish and
+The authors' names are Laura Redish and

 Orrin Lewis and the title of our site is Native Languages of the Americas.
-The site was first created in 1998 and last updated in 2009.
+We are a nonprofit educational organization

 Thanks for your interest in the Lumbee Indian people and their language!